videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/pubsub-class/methods.md

 ### subscribe()

-- It is used to subscribe a message topic for pubsub messages.
+- `subscribe()` is used to subscribe a particular topic to get all the messages of that particular topic in the meeting.

 #### Parameters

 - topic:

   - type: [`String`](https://api.dart.dev/stable/2.15.1/dart-core/String-class.html)
-  - This is the name of the topic to be subscribed.
+  - Participants can listen to messages on that particular topic.

 - messageHandler: